 Once comfortably seated, the train headed almost due East.
 It is such a scenic route, with Canada's finest trees, rocks, and lakes on display, not to mention a moose calf (that I missed seeing).

 The Via Rail train stopped at mile marker 88.
-Descending down to the boats to be whisked away to our lodge, we were greeted by clouds of mosquitoes, that abated as soon as or boat was out on the water.
+Descending down to the boats to be whisked away to our lodge, we were greeted by clouds of mosquitoes, that abated as soon as our boat was out on the water.
 I will say that my new "no-fly-zone" gear from Mark's held up particularly well against the Northern onslaught of mosquitoes and black flies.

 Now on our third mode of transportation, a beautiful cedar boat, we were officially "away from it all."

-Esnagi Lake is pristine wilderness in the Boreal forest.
+Esnagi Lake is a pristine wilderness in the Boreal forest.
 The 27-mile lake only has three lodges and two private residences.
 There are less than 60 boats on the whole lake.

 Mar Mac Lodge welcomed us like a hug.
 The cedar boats lining the docks were complemented by the varnished log buildings and cabins slightly up the hill.
 From the moment we stepped off the boat, the staff and owners were personable and genuinely interested in us and all of their guests.